isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="13"}
 13. This is important because matters under POHA usually involve a victim seeking relief against his/her stalker or harasser.
 The victim may not be comfortable acting in person or facing the stalker or harasser even if the matter is not complex.
     <br>•	For example, where a victim is unable to present his or her own case because he or she is a victim of abuse.
-Other instances where a victim may be represented in court by a third party include situations where the victim is unable to represent his or her own case because of old age or because the victim is illiterate.</br>
+Other instances where a victim may be represented in court by a third party include situations where the victim is unable to represent his or her own case because of old age or because the victim is illiterate.

 <i>C.	Judge-led & exclusion of certain court applications</i>